wsnewman/learning_ros/Part_5/baxter/baxter_playfile_nodes/README.md

 When ready to record, start:
 `rosrun baxter_playfile_nodes baxter_recorder`
 enter "1" at the program prompt, then move the arms in the desired trajectory (path and speed).
-When done with recording, ctl-C.  The results will be in "merry_r_arm_traj.jsp" and "merry_l_arm_traj.jsp".
+When done with recording, ctl-C.  The results will be in "baxter_r_arm_traj.jsp" and "baxter_l_arm_traj.jsp".

 To play back joint-space trajectory files, start up the robot and enable it.
 Start up the trajectory interpolation action servers:
-Start the trajectory-interpolation action servers:
 `rosrun baxter_trajectory_streamer rt_arm_as`
 `rosrun baxter_trajectory_streamer left_arm_as`